Burnt Toast

 A short history of toast notifications

-Toasts began on Android around 2008.
-They worked on mobile because users were focused, screen real estate was constrained, and the environment was predictable.
+Toasts started on Android around 2008.
+They worked on mobile because users were focused, screens were small, and the environment was predictable.
+One app, one task, one notification.

-The web also never got a native notification primitive for this.
+The web also never got a native primitive for this.
 No <toast> element.
 No standard behaviour.
-Every implementation is custom and inconsistent.
+Every implementation is custom, so each is slightly different.

 Primer might not be a global standard like Material, but GitHub is a global product.
 When they stop endorsing a pattern, other teams quietly follow.